MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 conda env create -n mjo_telecon --file mjo_telecon.yml
 ~~~

 c.
 Go to the `driver` directory to run the code (-h will display all the options).
+When running without the graphical interface, the user will be prompted to select specific diagnostics to run using comma-separated integers.
+Text will appear indicating which number corresponds to which diagnostic.

 ~~~
 cd driver

-(Display help text for the driver, which shows the necessary flags/options:) python mjo_gui.py -h
+(Example: Display help text for the driver, which shows the necessary flags/options:) python mjo_gui.py -h

-(Run WITH the graphical interface:) python3 mjo_gui.py -g yes
+(Example: Run WITH the graphical interface:) python3 mjo_gui.py -g yes

-(Run WITHOUT the graphical interface:) python3 mjo_gui.py -g no -c input_config.yml
+(Example: Run WITHOUT the graphical interface:) python3 mjo_gui.py -g no -c input_config.yml

-(When running without the graphical interface, the user may select specific diagnostics to run using comma-separated integers.
-Text will appear indicating which number corresponds to which diagnostic.)
 ~~~

 Below is an example of the input configuration file.